Visiting Beijing Guide: Everything I Wish I Knew

 ▢ Most bathrooms only have one sitting toilet.
 The rest will be squatting toilets.

-▢ Even during a lower season, tourist places will be packed.
+▢ Even during a lower season, main tourist places will be packed.
 Though, crowds didn’t feel rushed or chaotic.

 Main Travel Tips for Visiting Beijing